gvallarelli/gvallarelli.github.io/_posts/2016-05-03-approaching-code-reviews.markdown

 alter the original design, given the same problem it's highly unlikely that two developers produce the same solution.
 The objective is to prevent bugs to slip in the codebase not to compete with or make a coworker crossed at you.
 If everything looks good, thumbs up!
-No need of nitpicking.
+No need for nitpicking.

 ![Man finger pointing](/img/Anger-Man-Pointing-Finger.jpg)
 *Avoid heated debates, they damage teammates morale and harm trust.*